ImperialDesSoc/handbook/source/school-communication.rst

 .. raw:: html

   <div style="text-align:center">
-  <a class="btn btn-info btn-custom" href="http://www.imperial.ac.uk/admin-services/ict/self-service/connect-communicate/email/set-up-email-forwarding/" role="button">Set Up Email Forwarding</a></div>
+  <a class="btn btn-info btn-custom" href="http://www.imperial.ac.uk/admin-services/ict/self-service/connect-communicate/email/set-up-email-forwarding/" role="button" style="margin-bottom:20px;">Set Up Email Forwarding</a></div>

 .. important:: You must check your e-mail regularly for incoming messages. **Any failure to read important communications will not be accepted as grounds for mitigation.**